Cultivating Friendship In Marriage

 - Reflect on ways to sprinkle some fun and laughter into your relationship.
 This may mean being curious about what an experience may hold without placing unrealistic expectations on those moments.

-- Be intentional about sharing special and fond memories together as a couple (trips, moments of deep joy and
+- Be intentional about sharing special and fond memories together as a couple (trips, moments of deep joy and closeness with God).

 Seeking to be Attuned in Small Moments